 Are you working with very young children, early readers, English language learners, or students with learning challenges?
 These short scenes for pairs offer an excellent way to help students become familiar with play scripts, practice reading, and become more confident with reading aloud.

-We have three collections of these scenes on Drama Notebook.
-Here are the other two!
+We have several collections of these scenes on Drama Notebook.
+Here are more:

 Fairy Tale Scenes for Early Readers